chriswooten/football/README.md

    - For everyone else, most potential points assigned pick 4, etc.
 2. Prices will be determined based on draft order.
 See [Rookie Draft Prices](#rookie-draft-prices)

+### Free Agent Draft
+1. Time allowing, everyone will have at least 7 days of end of free agent draft to get contracts in.
+Official date will be known at that time.
+2. We'll see how slow startup draft goes before deciding future.
+They are all pretty demanding and hard to deal with schedules, so if slow draft goes well then we'll probably bring it back.
+Perhaps with modified rules.

 ### Transition Tags
  - Each team may assign a transition tag to up to 2 players each season
  - Players receiving a transtion tag must have a contract ending before the next season and must have been on the team's roster to end the regular season